 8. The power of audiobooks

-- Ximalaya audiobooks are our main source of native Chinese language exposure
+- Free Chinese audiobooks on Ximalaya are our main source of native Chinese language exposure

 - Audiobooks have improved listening comprehension and speaking fluency by leaps and bounds